HackYourFuture/HTML-CSS/Week2/MAKEME.md

   - An animation using CSS keyframes
   - SVG

-## Step 5: Prepare for next class
+## Step 4: Prepare for next class

 _Deadline Sunday morning_

-Go trough the reading material in the [README.md](/Week3/README.md) to prepare for your next class
+Go through the reading materials in the [README.md](/Week3/README.md) to prepare for your next class.